jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-service-encryption-client.rst

 ----------

-Downloading and decrypting an object requires only one additional parameter on top of GetObject, and the client will detect the basic cipher options for you.
+Downloading and decrypting an object requires only one additional parameter on top of ``GetObject``, and the client will detect the basic cipher options for you.
 Additional configuration options are passed through for decryption.

 .. code-block:: php